frabulous/ProjectArakne/README.md

 In the second case we would like the leaf bone to copy the taget location and the rest of the limb bend accordingly.
 So the leaf is put in the same position of the handle, then it tries to adjust the position of its parent accordingly, which tries to adjust its parent position consequently, and so on up to the root bone with a backwards cascading effect.
 Then, the same process is applied forward from root to leaf (the root is skipped because we want to keep it in place).
 This produces an approximation of the ideal position for each bone in the chain.
 The process can be repeated a desired number of times (*iterations*) to improve the approximation; also we can stop the computation as soon as the leaf bone and the handle are closer than a desired *delta*.

-The following is an abstraction of the implemented algorithm:
+The following is an abstraction of the implemented algorithm inside our **FabrIK** Script:
 * For each iteration, we perform the main steps:
   1. Backward step:
      * we set the position of the last bone in the chain (the "leaf" bone) to the target position;